Evil eye: Turkey

-Caribbean/West Indies
+Caribbean

 In Trinidad and Tobago, the evil eye is called bad eye, maljo (from French Creole mal yeux, literally meaning 'bad eye') and najar by the Indo-Trinidadians.
 The term is used in the infinitive (to maljo) and as a noun (to have/get maljo) referring to persons who have been afflicted.
 Maljo may be passed on inadvertently, but is believed to be more severe when coming from an envious person or one with bad intentions.
 It is thought to happen more readily when a person is stared at–especially while eating food.
 A person who has been taken by the ‘bad eye’ may experience unexplained illness or misfortune.
 In traditional rural legends, "[t]he general belief is that doctors cannot cure maljo—only people who know prayers can 'cut' the maljo and thus cure the victim".

 In non-religious respects, there is a strong cultural association between the evil eye and the color blue.
 It is believed to ward off maljo when worn as clothing or accessories, so much so that some striking shades are referred to as maljo blue.
 Blue ornaments may be used to protect a household, and blue bottles from Milk of Magnesia have been hung on trees or placed in the yard surrounding a property.

 Jumbie beads are the poisonous seeds of the Rosary Pea tree which are used to make jewelry that also wards off maljo and evil spirits.

 Maljo believers are particularly concerned with safeguarding babies and children, who are considered to be most vulnerable to its effects.
 It may be ‘caused by someone born with a "blight" in the eye when such a person looks admiringly at a child.
 It can also occur with a pat on the head, or with just a glance.
 Whether it is intended or not, compliments (...) can cause maljo.
 It can be caused by a stranger, a member of the child's immediate family, or by another relative.’
 It may even be passed on by a parent who is obsessed with their own child.
 A baby with maljo ‘refuses to eat or drink, cries continually, and "pines away.".
 It may have an "attack of fever".’

 A jharay may focus on a specific point of affliction or pain (head, hair, back, feet and so on).
 It is not unusual for a jharay ceremony to be carried out on children and babies.
 People believe that najar can cause death.
 Two types were reported: the "dragging" kind, where the baby gets smaller and smaller and goes through all of the symptoms mentioned above, before withering and dying; the "twenty-four hour" maljo, said to kill in just twenty-four hours if effective help is not obtained.’